What is an open book examination?

 Whatever format the question, it will relate to the syllabus and learning outcomes of your qualification.

 To help you during the open book examination you can use resources such as notes, textbooks, learning materials and online resources.
-It’s important to remember that cutting and pasting from a textbook or online will not provide you with a good answer – you will need to really understand the topic and apply your understanding to the scenario given in the question paper.
+It’s important to remember that cutting and pasting from a textbook or online resource will not provide you with a good answer – you will need to really understand the topic and apply your understanding to the scenario given in the question paper.

 A range of resources to help you revise and prepare for your assessment, including how to access and submit your work, can be found here.